 Emily loves all things creative and colorful.
 Her perfect afternoon involves good friends, good food and good conversation, all set to music (preferably, some contemporary R&B).

 Emily’s desire to help women going through a difficult time all started in middle school.
 Her heart ached for the “not so cool kids” who were being excluded by the “cool, but not so nice” ones.
 She realized then that a simple word of kindness or encouragement goes a long way to lift a girl’s spirits.
-Emily’s compassionate heart grew exponentially when she herself faced an unintended pregnancy and made an adoption plan for her baby girl.
+Emily’s compassionate heart grew exponentially when she herself faced an unintended pregnancy.

 “I try hard to meet women facing unplanned pregnancies exactly where they are and respond in love, no matter their decision.
 There is no easy way out of an unplanned pregnancy.
 Adoption is hard, but the tears can bring healing.
 I am living proof of that.”